ElektraInitiative/libelektra/doc/help/kdb-import.md

 - `-C`, `--color`=[when]:
   Print never/auto(default)/always colored output.
 - `-N`, `--namespace`=<ns>:
-  Specify the namespace to use when writing cascading keys (`append` strategy only).
+  Specify the namespace to use when writing cascading keys (`validate` strategy only).
   See [below in KDB](#KDB).

 ## KDB